ibm-cloud-docs/containers/ts-worker/ts-worker-ssh-fail.md

    ```
    {: codeblock}

 4. Create the pod in your cluster.
-When this pod is created, your public SSH key is added to the worker node and SSH is configured to allow root SSH login.
+When this pod is created, your public key is added to the worker node and SSH is configured to allow root SSH login.
   ```sh
   kubectl apply -f enable-ssh.yaml
   ```